 You belong to the third group if:

-• the first three months - 75% of your average monthly earnings (calculated for the last three months at the last place of work (service), but no more and no less than the maximum and minimum unemployment benefits;
+• the first three months - 75% of your average monthly earnings (calculated for the last three months at the last place of work (service), but no more and no less than the maximum and minimum amount of unemployment benefits;

-• the next four months - 60% of your average monthly earnings (calculated for the last three months at the last place of work (service), but no more and no less than the maximum and minimum unemployment benefits;
+• the next four months - 60% of your average monthly earnings (calculated for the last three months at the last place of work (service), but no more and no less than the maximum and minimum amount of unemployment benefits;

-">a fraction of your average monthly earnings at your last job.
+">part of your average monthly earnings at your last job.

 These periods do not count towards the total unemployment benefit period and extend it.

-Unemployment benefits may be suspended for up to 1 month if you:
+Payment of unemployment benefits may be suspended for up to 1 month if you:

 • during the period of unemployment, refuse two jobs offered to you by the employment center;